 Service Definition Factors/Exceptions Examples Meal Clean-up (MPP §30-757.132) Loading and unloading dishwasher; washing, rinsing, and drying dishes, pots, pans, utensils, and culinary appliances and putting them away; storing/putting away leftover foods/liquids; wiping up tables, counters, stoves/ovens, and sinks; and washing/drying hands.
-Note: This does not include general cleaning of the refrigerator, stove/oven, or counters and sinks as these IHSS services are assessed as "Domestic Services" (MPP §30-757.11). • The extent to which the recipient can assist or perform task safely. • Example: A recipient with a Rank 3 in "Meal Clean-up" who has been determined able to wash breakfast/lunch dishes and utensils and only needs the provider to clean up after dinner would require time based on the provider performing clean-up for the dinner meal only. • Example: A recipient who has less control of utensils and/or spills food frequently may require more time for clean-up. • The types of meals requiring the clean-up. • Example: A recipient who chooses to eat eggs and bacon for breakfast would require more time for clean-up than a recipient who chooses to eat toast and have coffee. • If the recipient can rinse the dishes and leave them in the sink until provider can wash them. • The frequency that meal clean-up is necessary. • If there is a dishwasher appliance available.
-Exceptions include, but not limited to: • If the recipient eats light meals that require less time for clean-up.
+Note: This does not include general cleaning of the refrigerator, stove/oven, or counters and sinks as these IHSS services are assessed as "Domestic Services" (MPP §30-757.11).
+Factors for consideration, but not limited to: The extent to which the recipient can assist or perform task safely.
+Example: A recipient with a Rank 3 in "Meal Clean-up" who has been determined able to wash breakfast/lunch dishes and utensils and only needs the provider to clean up after dinner would require time based on the provider performing clean-up for the dinner meal only.
+Example: A recipient who has less control of utensils and/or spills food frequently may require more time for clean-up.
+The types of meals requiring the clean-up.
+Example: A recipient who chooses to eat eggs and bacon for breakfast would require more time for clean-up than a recipient who chooses to eat toast and have coffee.
+If the recipient can rinse the dishes and leave them in the sink until provider can wash them.
+The frequency that meal clean-up is necessary.
+If there is a dishwasher appliance available.
+Exceptions include, but not limited to: If the recipient must eat frequent meals which require additional time for clean-up.
+If the recipient eats light meals that require less time for clean-up.

-Service Definition Factors/Exceptions Examples Exception Documentation Examples: Exception Low: The recipient eats light meals that require less time for cleanup.
+Service Definition Factors/Exceptions Examples Exception Documentation Examples: Exception Low: The recipient eats light meals that require less time for clean-up.
 Exception High: The recipient must eat frequent meals, which require additional time for clean-up.